hanfeng-cdd/M-ADDA/README.md

 ## Description

-The idea is to cluster the source dataset using the triplet loss and then cluster the target dataset using adversarial learning and the center-magnet loss (The Figure below shows the resultant clusters after using this method).
+The idea is to cluster the source dataset using the triplet loss and then cluster the target dataset using adversarial learning and the center-magnet loss.
+The Figure below shows the resultant clusters after using this method.
+The different colored stars represent the cluster centers, each corresponding to a different digit category.

 Source (MNIST)            |  Target (USPS) :-------------------------:|:-------------------------: